• Skip to primary navigation

 • Add chili flakes, gochugaru, salt, sugar and minced garlic in a heat proof bowl.

-• Pour the oil over the prepared spices and mix well to distribute the oil in the aromatics.
+• Then pour the oil over the prepared spices and mix well to distribute the oil in the aromatics.

 Notes